DavidFrydman483/Fake_news_detector/README.md

 - **DistilBERT**: A smaller and faster variant of BERT, designed for resource efficiency.
 - **ALBERT**: A version of BERT with parameter-reduction techniques, intended for faster training and deployment.

-All LLMs were imported from Hugging Face and fine-tuned using LoRA (Low-Rank Adaptation), making it possible to adapt these pre-trained models to the fake news detection task efficiently.
+All LLMs were imported from Hugging Face and fine-tuned using DoRA (Weight-Decomposed Low-Rank Adaptation), making it possible to adapt these pre-trained models to the fake news detection task efficiently.

 ### 2. LSTM (Long Short-Term Memory)
 An LSTM model was implemented to create a baseline for comparison.
 Although not as powerful as the transformer-based models, LSTMs have traditionally been effective in sequence-based tasks.